Alexander Milton Ross: Anti-vaccination

 Ross was a staunch opponent of vaccination.
 He stated that vaccines were dangerous and useless to prevent smallpox.
 Instead, he advocated the strict enforcement of sanitation and isolation.
 In December 1885, Ross formed the Canadian Anti-Vaccination League (also called the Canadian Anti-Compulsory Vaccination League).
 Ross and the League considered compulsory vaccination an abuse of human rights.
 Ross authored anti-vaccination pamphlets that were widely circulated during the smallpox epidemic of 1885 in Montreal.

 In 1885 during the epidemic, Ross left Montreal and his train entered Ontario.
 It was reported that he had been vaccinated as quarantine inspectors approached him and found a vaccination puncture mark on his arm not over a year old.
-Ross was criticized by major newspapers of the time for this dilemma, although Ross denied being vaccinated.
-A 1885 report by the State Board of Health of the State of Kansas suggested that Ross was only an anti-vaccinationist in theory not in practice as he had been vaccinated himself and his children were vaccinated.
-However, Ross continued to campaign against vaccination for the rest of his life.
+Ross was criticized by major newspapers for this dilemma, although Ross denied being vaccinated.
+A 1885 report by the State Board of Health of the State of Kansas suggested that Ross was only an anti-vaccinationist in theory, not in practice, as he had been vaccinated and his children were also.
+However, Ross continued campaigning against vaccination for the rest of his life.
 In 1888, Ross formed the Toronto Anti-Compulsory Vaccination League.